 - 2021: Shoppers broke the previous year's record, spending over $20 billion

 Today, Small Business Saturday continues to have the support of American Express and the SBA, as well as the organization known as Women Impacting Public Policy (WIPP).

 These organizations use Small Business Saturday events to encourage consumers to "shop small" and support independent retailers in their neighborhoods.

 The impact of Small Business Saturday can't be overstated.
 Supporting local businesses isn't just about helping the owners themselves, though that is still a worthy goal.
 It's also about supporting local communities.

 American Express estimates that for every dollar you spend at small retailers, $0.67 stays in the community.
 This spending might be particularly important this year in the wake of the pandemic, as many small business owners continue to get back on their feet.

-Small Business Saturday falls on November 27 of this year.
+Small Business Saturday falls on the Saturday following the Thanksgiving Holiday.
 It's no accident that Small Business Saturday falls between Black Friday and Cyber Monday.
 While you might still take advantage of deals offered by big-box stores and online retailers, Small Business Saturday might encourage you to start your holiday shopping season at one of the small businesses in your community.

 How do I participate in Small Business Saturday?